avaframe/AvaFrame/docs/moduleCom1DFA.rst

 To run
 --------

-* create an avalanche directory with required input files
+* create an avalanche directory with required input files - for this task you can use runInitializeProject.py
 * copy com1DFACfg.ini to local_com1DFACfg.ini and set your desired settings
 * run runCom1DFA.py